 Deadlines Timetables For Completion:

 - During the fall semester students interested in applying for the Sloan grant are encouraged to attend the annual Sloan Seminar.
-At the seminar, information related the grant is presented and students have an opportunity to learn about a specific science related topic.
+At the seminar, information related to the grant is presented and students have an opportunity to learn more about a specific science related topic.

 - In January, the spring deadlines for the SCA Scholarship Program are announced, including the deadlines for the Sloan submissions.
 For more information, students should refer to the SCA Scholarship Web page.

 - Applications are assessed by SCA faculty and forwarded to the Sloan Foundation during the spring semester.

 - Between May and August, recipients are announced.
-Students who receive a production award will have one year to begin production and a total of two years to complete their film.
+Students who receive a production or anamation award will have one year to begin production and a total of two years to complete their film.
 Students receiving the script award will receive the funds as a scholarship award toward that academic year.
 For students with federal financial aid, the funds will be applied against outstandingdebt tuition.